Steve Snedeker’s Landscaping and Gardening Blog

 Lawn Edging

-In order to fully appreciate lawn edging, one is benefitted most by considering the alternative.
-By not having lawn edging, what we are left with in most laterally-growinggrass lawns are the rhizomes that the develop which spread routinely.
+In order to fully appreciate lawn edging, one is benefited most by considering the alternative.
+By not having lawn edging, what we are left with can be the rhizomes that grass roots develop which spread routinely.
 Thus comes the need to consistently address the edges in order to render them under some sort of control.
 I have dealt, cursing and swearing, with these matters, from a strictly maintenance aspect.
 The near-weekly need to edge and weed at the same time is a chore that generates a lot of business and focus for such “unedged” lawns.
 It also requires an expenditure of labor that – frankly – no one wants, from the homeowner to the personnel who consistently need to get on their knees and pull out the offending rhizomes and spreading grass.
 Applications of herbicides then becomes an appealing solution – perhaps the least productive answer to anyone’s long term health – of garden and persons.

 For example, imagine how much easier to maintain this lawn below, compared to the one following it: